Understanding Overdrafts and Fees

 Overdrafts can be a costly way to find out that your bank account doesn't have the balance you thought it did.
-Educating yourself on what an overdraft is, how your balance is calculated, and how to avoid overdrafts and associated fees can help you feel good about your financial health.
+Understanding what an overdraft is, how your balance is calculated, and options to avoid overdraft fees can help you feel good about your financial health.

 What is an overdraft?

-When you do not have enough money in your account under your available balance to cover a transaction, Synovus covers the amount for you.
-An overdraft can occur when one or more debit items (for example check, ACH, ATM, or your debit card) attempts to clear your account in an amount that exceeds the available balance of your deposit account.
+When you do not have enough money in your account to cover a transaction, Synovus may cover the amount for you.
+An overdraft occurs when one or more debit items (for example a check, ACH, ATM withdrawal, or debit card purchase) attempts to clear your account in an amount that exceeds the available balance of your deposit account, and the item is paid.

 How is my available balance calculated?